-You will be asked to lie on a couch and jelly placed on your skin.
-Your radiologist will use a probe to examine your abdomen, determine precisely the area to take the biopsy and the best approach to make.
+The cross-sectional images are used to locate precisely the area to take the biopsy and the best approach to make.
 Your skin will then be cleaned with antiseptic solution and local anaesthetic injected into a small area of skin and the surrounding tissues to minimise the discomfort associated with the procedure.
-You may be asked to hold your breath for 5-10 seconds whilst a needle is inserted, this should not be painful but you may feel some discomfort and pressure, one or more samples will be taken.
-Some techniques use a needle which produces a loud click when the sample is obtained.
+You may be asked to hold your breath for 5-10 seconds whilst the needle is inserted, this should not be painful but you may feel some discomfort and pressure, a sample will usually be taken.
+Some techniques use a needle which produces a loud click when the sample is taken.
 You may feel some local discomfort following the procedure at the site of the biopsy.

-This leaflet explains some of the benefits, risks and alternatives to Ultrasound Guided Percutaneous Biopsy to help you make the best, informed decision as to your treatment.
+This leaflet explains some of the benefits, risks and alternatives to the procedure, to help you make the best, informed decision as to your treatment.
 Please ask your radiological team about anything you do not fully understand or want to be explained in more detail.